-If you have significant health care needs, you will receive care management.
+If you have significant healthcare needs, you will receive care management.
 Care management helps to improve the coordination between your different providers and the services you receive.
 If you get care management, Sentara Health Plans will assign you a care manager.
 Your care manager is someone from Sentara Health Plans with special health care expertise who works closely with you, your PCP and treating providers, family members, and other people in your life to understand and support your needs and goals.
-You should receive a letter from your care manager explaining how to contact them directly.